Financial-Times/o-typography/README.md

 ### Use A Custom Font

 To use a custom font with `o-typography` set the custom font using `oTypographySetCustomFont` before calling any other `o-typography` mixins.
-It accepts a family style (sans, serif, or display), the custom font family, and the variants the fonts supports (which combinations of weight and style).
+It accepts a family style (sans, serif, or display), the custom font family, and the variants the fonts supports (which are combinations of weight and style).

 ```scss
 	@import 'o-typography/main';